 Our Current Focus

-In 2014, we will continue to focus on fighting fracking and Tar Sands exploration, supporting communications and advocacy campaigns that elevate the stories of the communities most impacted by climate change, and backing the environmental justice work of indigenous women-led organizations.
+We will continue to focus on fighting fracking and Tar Sands exploration, supporting communications and advocacy campaigns that elevate the stories of the communities most impacted by climate change, and backing the environmental justice work of indigenous, women-led organizations.